Netball in New Zealand

 Netball is the most popular women's sport in New Zealand, in terms of player participation and public interest.
 With the national team, the Silver Ferns, currently ranked second in the world, netball maintains a high profile in New Zealand.
 As in other netball-playing countries, netball is considered primarily a women's sport; men's and mixed teams exist at different levels, but are ancillary to women's competition.

-In 2017, 144,358 players were registered with Netball New Zealand, the governing body for organised netball in the country.
+In 2025, 149,930 players were affiliated with Netball New Zealand, the governing body for organised netball in the country.
 Organised competition ranges from interschool and local club netball to premier domestic competitions such as the ANZ Premiership, with the pinnacle for netball players in New Zealand being selection for the national team.